wncc/Hello-FOSS-ML/README.md

-  Join our [Discord](https://discord.com/invite/mzhyrvS) for discussing your doubts.
+  Join our [Discord server](https://discord.com/invite/mzhyrvS) for discussing your doubts.

 ***